top of page

 In Short

 The PADI Enriched Air Diver course makes you a safer, more capable, and more flexible diver.
-It’s the single most popular specialty course for a reason:
+It is the single most popular specialty course for a reason:

 You dive longer, feel better, and open up more opportunities — all with minimal extra effort.